 Welcome to the Swim Across America - Atlanta Open Water Swim.
 Swimmers of all ages are invited to take part in our 7th annual event at beautiful Lake Lanier.
 Each year, we are proud to support over 1,000 swimmers and volunteers, spectators and supporters, as well as Olympians near and far.

 Funds raised from the 2016-2019 swims support leukemia research and clinical trials under the direction of Dr. Douglas Graham and his team of researchers at the Aflac Cancer Center and the Winship Cancer Institute of Emory University.
-Thanks to the strong partnerships between Swim Across America, Children’s Healthcare of Atlanta, the Aflac Cancer and Blood Disorders Center, and the Graham/DeRyckere laboratory, clinical trials are underway to help in both pediatric and adult patients with AML!
+Thanks to the strong partnerships between Swim Across America, Children’s Healthcare of Atlanta, the Aflac Cancer and Blood Disorders Center, and the Graham/DeRyckere laboratory, clinical trials are underway to help adult patients with AML, and will be starting in pediatrics later this year!

 Whether you are a veteran swimmer or you're looking to do your first open water swim, we welcome you to help us "Make Waves to Fight Cancer."